aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 ### checkMincdiffusionPostProcessedOutputs($dti\_file, $DTIrefs, $QCoutdir)

-Function that check if all outputs are present in the QC output directory.
+Function that checks if all outputs are present in the QC output directory.

-INPUT:
+INPUTS:
   - $dti\_file: raw DWI dataset to use as a key in $DTIrefs
   - $DTIrefs : hash containing output names
   - $QCoutdir: QC output directory